LukasWoodtli/WebPage/pelican/content/object_databases.md

     - *identical* objects have same OID
     - *equal* objects have same state
     - shallow and deep equality
-- Tuples: entities and their attributes
+- Touple: entities and their attributes
 - Sets: collections of entities
 - Lists: order